chickooooo/technical-notes/go.md

 - In Go, `defer` keyword is used to schedule a function call to be executed later.
 - This function is usually executed right before the surrounding function returns.
-- It is used to do clean ups like closing a file, closing request body, releasing lock, etc.
+- It is used for cleanup tasks like closing a file, closing request body, releasing lock, etc.

 <br>